reevet13/260Startup/README.md

 Database - The Knights Radiant Orders represent data pulled from the database.
 WebSocket - In realtime while taking the quiz user can see results from current participants.

+### CSS Deliverable
+Basically just used bootstrap... wish I had more time to make it my own.
+Hopefully by the end of the semester I can get more into it.
+Header, footer, and main content body - Made these clear, separated by a thin line Navigation elements - The links are clear and in the blue everyone knows to click on Responsive to window resizing - Works big or small.
+Application elements - I like the size of the picture on the quiz, though admittedly the spacing of the answers does need work
+Application text content - Consistent and simple fonts all around Application images - Images are clear and where they're supposed to be.

 **Rough Imaging**
 ![IMG-2809](https://github.com/reevet13/260startup/assets/144943664/b97be0d7-f09e-48b3-aa6c-a5827cee8c0c)
 ![IMG-2810](https://github.com/reevet13/260startup/assets/144943664/d2732774-380f-4fc5-a3fc-17bbcce64b21)